-What are the Types of Glaucoma in Dogs?
+What Are the Types of Glaucoma in Dogs?

 Glaucoma comes in two main types: primary and secondary.